phkaeser/wlmaker/doc/ROADMAP.md

   * Toplevel windows show an icon, unless started from dock.
   * There is a means to attach an icon to Dock or Clip (eg. via menu action).
   * Support window minimize.
+  * Configuration
+    * Permit specifying output, layer and anchor for the dock, clip and icon area elements.

 * From libxdg-basedir:
   * Fix leak with libxdg-basedir.